Hecatron/GBD.Dlang.MbedBlinkyTest/docs/BuildingSource.md

 mbed-os/events/*
 ```

-### Issue with RTOS
+## Issue with RTOS

-For some reason I'm seeing a lockup / forced breakpoint (SIGBREAK) when using the RTOS and calling wait
+There seems to be a bit of a bug at least for the LPC1769 associated with debugging and mbed_os
-this might be related to DEVICE_SEMIHOST
+since I'm now using a STM32 device I'm ignoring this for now

   * https://github.com/ARMmbed/mbed-os/issues/6317

-Current workaround is to make sure the below is excluded at bare minimum
+Current workaround is to make sure the below is excluded at bare minimum for LPC1769
 ```
 mbed-os/rtos/*
 mbed-os/features/FEATURE_LWIP/*